-The collapse of Lehman Brothers and the subsequent great recession have stressed the need of understanding endogenous systematic risk in the banking sector.
-Traditional regulatory tools have tended to examine banks' risk exposure in isolation, and focus on bank-specific risk variables (e.g. capital ratios).
-However, the recent events have shown that banks are interconnected and decisions by individual banks in the banking network could have ripple effects leading to increased risk across the financial system.
-Academics and policy-makers alike realise the importance of macro-prudential perspectives, that assess the systemic implications of individual bank's behaviour in interbank networks, and put more stringent requirements upon banks that are considered to pose greater systemic risks.1
+Understanding these questions becomes also more relevant since the collapse of Lehman Brothers and the subsequent great recession.
+It is evident through the recent events that banks are interconnected and decisions by individual banks in the banking network could have ripple effects leading to increased risk across the financial system.
+Instead of traditional regulatory tools that examine banks' risk exposure in isolation and focus on bank-specific risk variables (e.g. capital ratios), it becomes urgent to develop macro-prudential perspectives that assess the systemic implications of individual bank's behaviour in interbank networks, and put more stringent requirements upon banks that are considered to pose greater systemic risks.1 In this paper, we contribute towards this endeavour.

-In this paper we model the role that the network externalities of the interbank money market play in banks' liquidity holding decisions.
-Since banks are interlinked through the interbank lending network, their liquidity holding decisions are not only dependent on their own balance sheet characteristics, but also on their location in the interbank network.
-Using a linear-quadratic model, we outline an amplification mechanism for liquidity shocks which originate in individual banks, and show the implications for aggregate liquidity level and risk.
-Based on this amplification mechanism, we estimate each bank's multiplier effect and identify the liquidity level key players (the banks whose removal would result in the largest liquidity reduction in the overnight interbank system) and the liquidity risk key players (the banks whose idiosyncratic shocks have the largest aggregate effect) in the network.
-Based on the estimation of the network effect, we characterise the social optimum and contrast that with the equilibrium level of systemic liquidity level and risk.
+We construct a network model of banks' liquidity holding decision and estimate it empirically.
+In the model, the interbank network exerts externality.
+That is, neighbouring banks' liquidity holding decisions are not only dependent on their own balance sheet characteristics, but also on their neighbours' liquidity choice.
+Consequently, their location in the interbank network matters in their contribution to the systemic liquidity in the network.
+Using a linear-quadratic model, we outline an amplification mechanism for liquidity shocks originated in individual banks, and show the implications for aggregate liquidity level and risk.
+Based on this amplification mechanism, we estimate the network multiplier, construct network impulse response function to decompose the aggregate network liquidity risk, and identify the liquidity level key players (banks whose removal would result in the largest liquidity reduction in the overnight interbank system) and the liquidity risk key players (banks whose idiosyncratic shocks have the largest aggregate effect) in the network.
+Based on the estimation of the network multiplier effect, we characterise the social optimum and contrast that with the decentralised equilibrium level of systemic liquidity level and risk.
 This analysis allows us to identify ways for planner's intervention to achieve social optimum.